jhclark/multeval/README.md

 		 --meteor.language en
 ```

-All files should contain *tokenized*, space-delimited sentences in UTF-8 encoding, one sentence per line.
+All files should contain *tokenized*, lowercased, space-delimited sentences in UTF-8 encoding, one sentence per line.
 Unlike many metric implementations, MultEval does no tokenization or segmentation for you (see discussion below).

 Generally, you should evaluate full forms (i.e. without word segmentation).
 For languages without a canonical notion of words (e.g. Chinese, Japanese), we recommend splitting all non-Latin characters (e.g. each character that is not part of a borrowed Western word, URL, etc. should be evaluated as its own word.)